Dark-Kernel/ansible-for-beginners/README.md

 # Ansile For Beginners.

-This is a simple tutorial for ansible basics which covers topics like variable, conditionals, loops, playbooks, etc.
+This is a simple tutorial for ansible basics which covers topics like variables, conditionals, loops, playbooks, etc.